morepath/morepath-cookiecutter/README.md

 * `./model.py`: Contains the models you are working with.
 * `./path.py`: Contains the paths pointing to the models.
 * `./view.py`: Contains the views associated with the models.
+* `./run.py`: Contains the run script for the test server.
 * `./tests/test_app.py`: Contains an example test.

 # License